developerdevice/Vourto/README.md

 ```

-The next examples verifies if id exists and if their length if < 4 or > 11
+The next examples verifies if id exists and if it's length is < 4 or > 11

 ```
 require_once "Vourto/autoload.php";